Cheriton Fitzpaine: Historic buildings

-Other notable buildings include the Church of St Matthew, a Gothic-style Church of England church, and an almshouse which dates from 1594.
+Other historic buildings include the Church of St Matthew, a Gothic-style Church of England church, and an almshouse which dates from 1594.

 Sports

 The village had its own football club and a cricket club.
 The Cheriton Fitzpaine Cricket Club previously held the world record for the world's longest cricket marathon at 27 hours 34 minutes on 24–25 June 2006, and was held for 11 months until it was surpassed by Red Row Cricket Club from Northumberland, England in May 2007.
 The Club plays host to the annual Mid-Devon Twenty 20 Competition, colloquially known by some as the Cheriton Fitzpaine Girt Big Bash.

 Notable residents

 The writer Jean Rhys spent the last years of her life (1960-1979) in the village.